Hi. I’m Paul Kenny. I live with my wife in Teddington, Middlesex.

 In fifty years, will there be any archives of emails?

-It’s hard to believe, but my first book, The Man Who Supercharged Bond, is sixteen years old now.
+My first book, The Man Who Supercharged Bond, was published in 2009.
 It told the story of automotive, aeronautic and astronautic engineer and society portrait painter, Amherst Villiers.
 The late Edward, Lord Montagu of Beaulieu, who kindly wrote the foreword, called it ‘an authoritative, overdue account of an extraordinary man.’
 Jay Leno introduced it on his book club as ‘one of the automobile books of the year, if not the automobile book of the year.’

-I’ve just submitted 120,000 words and 70 images on Whitney Straight.
-Born an American, in New York City, the day after Woodrow Wilson was elected 28th president, he died an Englishman, in London, a month before Margaret Thatcher became prime minister.
-In between, he was Europe’s finest independent racing driver, he had a remarkable war – few airmen win a Military Cross – and he was an executive of some of Britain’s greatest companies, including BOAC, Rolls-Royce and Midland Bank.
+My second book was published in October 2025.
+Whitney Straight was born an American, in New York City, the day after Woodrow Wilson was elected 28th president.
+He died an Englishman, in London, a month before Margaret Thatcher became prime minister.
+In between, he was Europe’s finest independent racing driver, he had a remarkable war – few airmen win a Military Cross, few Britons win a US Legion of Merit – and he was an executive of some of Britain’s greatest companies, including BOAC, Rolls-Royce and Midland Bank.

-The History Press will publish Whitney Straight: Racing Driver, War Hero, Industrialist in hardback and Kindle forms in October 2025.
-Blackstone Audio will release the audio book.
+The History Press have published Whitney Straight: Racing Driver, War Hero, Industrialist in hardback and Kindle forms.
+Blackstone Audio have published the audio book, read by Simon Vance.